flowchain/devify-server/README.md

 devify-server is also a boilerplate for getting started with IoT cloud servers.
 It gets you up to speed using IoT and web technologies.

+## Design

+Devify servers has a simplify design of WoT framework.

+* Take advantage of broker pattern architecture
+* Thing modeling (thing description in JSON)

 ##Quickstart

 A cli tool [devify-cli](https://github.com/DevifyPlatform/devify-cli) is available for getting started with *devify*.